 8. Decreased libido

-Decreased libido or erectile dysfunction may also be symptoms of sleep apnea.
-Intense fatigue can affect the sexual desire of individuals with sleep disorders.
+Lower libido and erectile dysfunction can also be symptoms of sleep apnea.
+Intense fatigue can affect sexual desire in those suffering from the disorder.

-Orthognathic surgery: one possible solution for sleep apnea
+Orthognathic surgery: a possible solution for sleep apnea

 While sleep apnea is a serious disorder, it is treatable.